ngs-docs/2018-cicese-metatranscriptomics/docs/read-mapping.md

 How do the mapping rates compare?
 What does this tell us about our metatranscriptome?

+## How well does quantification capture sample distances?

-# Other useful tutorials and references
+## Other useful tutorials and references
 https://github.com/ngs-docs/2015-nov-adv-rna/blob/master/salmon.rst
 http://angus.readthedocs.io/en/2016/rob_quant/tut.html
 https://2016-aug-nonmodel-rnaseq.readthedocs.io/en/latest/quantification.html